k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11e_pre_and_post_execution_processes.md

 # Implementation of Pre and Post Execution Processes

-The TDM task enables adding **Pre-execution process** and **Post-execution process** processes in the task's [Advanced settings](/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md).
-The pre-execution processes run in the beginning of the task's execution, before all the related LUs have been executed.
-The post-execution processes run at the end of the task's execution, after all the related LUs have been executed.
+The TDM task enables adding **Pre-** and **post-execution processes** in the task's [Advanced settings](/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md).
+The pre-execution processes run in the beginning of the task execution, before all related LUs have been executed.
+The post-execution processes run at the end of the task execution, after all related LUs have been executed.

 Examples: